hate5six/hate5sync/README.md

 video_stream = cv2.VideoCapture(video_file)
 fps = video_stream.get(cv2.CAP_PROP_FPS)
 ```
 Then it loops over the video frame by frame.
 We use open-cv to convert each frame to the LAB colorspace.
 All we care about the L channel, which captures lightness (intensity).
 L ends up being a matrix the size of the video frame (1920x1080).
-Then we compute the average value of that normalized matrix to get the average brightness of that image.
+Then we compute the mean value of that matrix to get the average brightness of that image.
 Store that in a list called <b>brightness</b> and repeat the process on the next frame.
 ```
 success,image = video_stream.read()
 brightness = []